alunturner/.dotfiles/README.md

 # Tmux TODO

 - could make a command to spawn a window running the jest tests on the current file
-- make a script that starts tmux for the dotfiles repo (probably lazygit, tmux and nvim configs opened with nvim)